Yasgur99/Programming-with-mooc.fi/README.md

     d) Cyber Security Base with F-Secure - Univeristy of Helsinki and F-Secure Cyber Secuirty Accademy

-Each lab within the courses are formatted as Netbeans projects and besides for the last few excersizes in the C course (I'm currently completing it), everything passes the unit tests created by the universities.
+Each lab within the courses are formatted as Netbeans projects and besides for the last few excersizes in the C course and Cyber ecurity course (I'm currently completing them), everything passes the unit tests created by the universities.

 #About the courses